An App for People Who Learn Hard Things

 Capture confusion before it disappears

 When a word or phrase interrupts your understanding, highlight it and save it instantly.
-The system stores it so you can continue learning without holding that confusion in working memory.
+The system stores it so you can keep moving without holding that confusion in working memory and hoping you remember to return to it.

-If the same term repeatedly blocks you, the app flags the pattern and prompts you to turn it into a proper question or even a new topic.
+Saved confusing terms are highlighted automatically inside your notes editor so they stay visible.
+If the same term repeatedly blocks you, the app prompts you to turn it into a proper question or a new topic.
 Repeated friction becomes structured learning, not silent confusion.

 The science